 This process takes place under the following circumstances:

-Where the Supplier / Network Operator needs to replace own Organisation Certificate in the Supplier/Network Operator Trust Anchor Cell; and
+For SMETS1 and SMETS2+ Device, where the Supplier / Network Operator needs to replace own Organisation Certificate in the Supplier/Network Operator Trust Anchor Cell; and

-Where the Supplier needs to replace own Organisation Certificate with the Network Operator Organisation in the Network Operator Trust Anchor Cell.
+For SMETS2+ Devices, where the Supplier needs to replace own Organisation Certificate with the Network Operator Organisation in the Network Operator Trust Anchor Cell.

 The Service Request enables the Supplier / Network Operator to replace all Certificate types (Key Agreement and Digital Signing).
 However, if the replacement of each Certificate type were carried out using separate Service Requests, the replacement of Certificates would need to start with the replacement of the Key Agreement Certificate followed by the Digital Signing Certificate, as otherwise the Supplier’s / Network Operator’s Digital Signature would not be valid for signing the Command to update the Key Agreement Certificate.